Reverend George Brooke1

 M, #11823, b.
 1 December 1601, d.
 20 September 1643

-Sir William Brooke was baptised on 1 December 1601.2 He was the son of Reverend George Brooke and Elizabeth Burgh.2 He married, firstly, Pembroke Lennard, daughter of Sir Henry Lennard, 12th Lord Dacre and Chrysogona Baker.2 He married, secondly, Penelope Hill, daughter of Sir Moyses Hill and Alice MacDonnel, before 1642.1 He died on 20 September 1643 at age 41 at Newbury, Berkshire, England, from wounds received in action.2,3
+Sir William Brooke was baptised on 1 December 1601.2 He was the son of Reverend George Brooke and Elizabeth Burgh.2 He married, firstly, Pembroke Lennard, daughter of Sir Henry Lennard, 12th Lord Dacre and Chrysogona Baker.2 He married, secondly, Penelope Hill, daughter of Sir Moyses Hill and Alice MacDonnel, before 1642.1 He died on 20 September 1643 at age 41 at Newbury, Berkshire, EnglandG, from wounds received in action.2,3 He died on 20 September 1643 at age 41, all his descendants becoming extinct 1747 bar those through his 2nd daughter (by his 2nd w):.2

-In 1609 he was restored in blood but not to the barony of Cobham.2 He succeeded to the title of 12th Lord Cobham [E., 1313] in 1619, although the barony was still subject to the attainder of his uncle, the 11th Lord.4 He was invested as a Knight, Order of the Bath (K.B.) on 1 February 1625/26.2 He held the office of Member of Parliament (M.P.) for Rochester from 1628 to 1629.2 He lived at Cooling, Kent, England.2 He lived at Sterborough, Surrey, England.2 He fought in the Battle of Newbury on 20 September 1643.3
+In 1609 he was restored in blood but not to the barony of Cobham.2 He succeeded as the 12th Lord Cobham [E., 1313] in 1619, although the barony was still subject to the attainder of his uncle, the 11th Lord.4 He was appointed Knight, Order of the Bath (K.B.) on 1 February 1625/26.2 He held the office of Member of Parliament (M.P.) for Rochester from 1628 to 1629.2 He lived at Cooling, Kent, EnglandG.2 He lived at Sterborough, Surrey, EnglandG.2 He fought in the Battle of Newbury on 20 September 1643.3

 On his death, the barony of Cobham (already under attainder) fell into abeyance between his four daugthers and coheirs.2